Danielratmiroff/project-management/README.md

 ## About

-I created this application because I needed a place were I can work on my university projects,<br />
+I created this application because I needed a place <br />were I can work on my university projects,<br />
-keep track of my classes and schedule meetings, all in the same place. 🧑‍🏫
+keep track of my classes and schedule meetings, <br />all in the same place. 🧑‍🏫

 ### Link